UniteLabs

 Enable Encryption

-To enable TLS encryption for your connector, you need to provide a certificate and its corresponding private key in the config.
-Just add the following parameters to your CLI command:
+To enable TLS encryption for your connector, you need to provide a certificate and its corresponding private key in the config, if you ran certificate generate with --embed or -y or you accepted updates to your configuration file, your config is already up-to-date and ready to use with the connector start command.